AlfonsoDelaLuna/Guidance_System/README.md

 - Mismanagement or loss of physical forms in storage.

 - Delays in retrieving student information when addressing issues such as academics, bullying, or violations.

-## Objective

-- To gather accurate and complete student information efficiently for school records.

-- To ensure student data is stored securely, whether digitally or physically.

-- To use collected information in addressing student-related concerns such as academics, bullying, and violations.

-- To promote student safety and security within the school premises.

-- To improve accessibility and convenience in submitting and managing student records.

 ## Features